ScottHuangZL/my-kotlin-app/README.md

 2. Or , it should be work if you just clone my repo to your local machine and "npm start" it should be try download node_modules firstly and then auto open the web to show result

+## How to upgrade to get latest react-scripts-kotlin in your project node module

+1. Search web and find: https://www.npmjs.com/package/react-scripts-kotlin
+    As for Nov 30, the latest version is 2.1.2
+    Update package.json with that new version.
+2.  npm i react-scripts-kotlin --save